Anon-Planet/thgtoa/guide.md

 * **See [The Real-Name System][Checking if your Tor Exit Node is terrible:] for essential information.
 See below for details.**

+##### Below you'll find a list of "problematic services".
+If they're not below, it means there are no issues at all with anything (like Briar for example)

 #### Amazon:

 -   Is this against their ToS?
 No, but yes <https://www.amazon.com/gp/help/customer/display.html?nodeId=202140280> <sup>[[Archive.org]][419]</sup>